daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 <h1 id="install-shiny">Step 8: Install Shiny Server</h1>

-You can safely skip this step if you don't use `shiny` and aren't interested in being able to host Shiny apps yourself.
+You can safely skip this step if you don't use `shiny` and aren't interested in being able to host Shiny apps yourself. **But** don't forget that Shiny Server can also be used to host Rmarkdown files, not just shiny apps.
+This means that even if you don't develop shiny apps you might still have a use for Shiny Server if you want to host interactive Rmarkdown documents.

 To install Shiny Server, first install the `shiny` package: